nyreehinton/content-ops-starter/content/pages/blog/the-central-hypothesis.md

 seo:
   type: Seo
 ---
-<div style="text-align: center">## How Tesla Redefined Mileage</div>

-The central hypothesis of this investigation is that Tesla does not use traditional methods of odometer tracking. **Traditional** odometers work like bicycle speedometers - count wheel rotations, multiply by circumference.
+<div style="text-align: center">The central hypothesis of this investigation is that Tesla does not use traditional methods of odometer tracking. **Traditional** odometers work like bicycle speedometers - count wheel rotations, multiply by circumference.
 One revolution = fixed distance.
-SAE J218 standards ensure ±2% accuracy through this physical method.
+SAE J218 standards ensure ±2% accuracy through this physical method.</div>

 Tesla obliterated this model entirely.